BRISBANE & ONLINE IN AUSTRALIA

 Who reflective supervision is for

-I work particularly well with practitioners who are reflective, curious and wanting to develop an integrative, non-pathologising way of practising.
+I love working with with social workers and practitioners who are reflective, curious and wanting to develop an integrative, person-centred, and non-pathologising way of practising.

 You might be: